Quick Links

 How does advising work?

 All Engineering and Computer Science students are assigned faculty or staff academic advisors.
 The advisor signs all academic forms (add/drops, petitions).
-Each semester, prior to registration, students meet with their advisors to discuss the upcoming semester and to prepare for registration.
-It is important to plan carefully for this meeting to be sure that you will be taking the appropriate courses.
+Each semester, before registration, students meet with their advisors to discuss the upcoming semester and to prepare for registration.
+It’s important to plan carefully for this meeting to be sure that you will be taking the appropriate courses.
 You should also feel free to meet regularly with your advisor during the term to discuss program plans for the next term as well as any problems or concerns you may have.

 How can I appeal a course grade?

-Any student who seeks to resolve a grievance of a course grade needs to follow the rules of the College of Engineering and Computer Science using the grade appeal process.
+Any student who seeks to appeal a course grade needs to follow the rules of the College of Engineering and Computer Science using the grade appeal process.